Sharpham, Ashprington: Winard

 Robert Winard (or Wynard) of Sharpham died without male progeny leaving a daughter and heiress Anne Winard, who married Robert French.

 French

 Robert French (fl.
 1377–1386) of Totnes, a Member of Parliament for Totnes in January 1377, November 1384, 1385 and 1386, married Anne Winard, daughter and heiress of Robert Winard of Sharpham.
 In the 15th century it was owned by Robert French of Horneford in Devon, whose daughter and heiress Amey (or Maude) French married (as his second wife) Sir John Prideaux (fl.
 1433).

 Prideaux

 Sir John Prideaux (fl.
-1433) of Adeston in the parish of Holbeton and of Orcheton in the parish of Modbury, Devon married Amey (or Maude) French, heiress of Sharpham.
+1433) of Adeston in the parish of Holbeton and of Orcheton in the parish of Modbury, Devon married Anne [or Maude], heiress of John Sharpham.
 Her daughter and heiress was Joane Prideaux, who married firstly to William Drewe, secondly to Baldwin Acland of Acland, Landkey, Devon, ancestor of the Acland Baronets.
 Sharpham descended thenceforth in the Drewe family as follows: